zhoupgit/grafana/docs/sources/setup-grafana/configure-grafana/enterprise-configuration/index.md

 This value is `true` by default.

-{{% admonition type="note" %}}
-This setting enables the caching feature, but it does not turn on query caching for any data source.
+> **Note:** This setting enables the caching feature, but it does not turn on query caching for any data source.
 To turn on query caching for a data source, update the setting on the data source configuration page.
-For more information, refer to the [query caching docs]({{< relref "../../../administration/data-source-management#enable-and-configure-query-caching" >}}).
+For more information, refer to the [query caching docs]({{< relref "../../../administration/data-source-management/#enable-and-configure-query-caching" >}}).
-{{% /admonition %}}

 ### ttl